aicenter/simod/README.md

 After ticking "**Show all nodes**" on the right, all nodes ID will be displayed.

-# Simulation

-## Local Config file
+## Simulation

-Create your local config file (your_config.cfg), or reuse the local congig from the map generation step.
+### Simulation Configuration
-Add amodsim_data_dir line as written below:
+Add amodsim_data_dir line to the config file: `amodsim_data_dir: $data_dir`

-     ```
-     amodsim_data_dir: <absolute path to data_folder previous steps>
-     ```

 Then you can change anything you want in your local config, all changes will overwrite the default config file.
-You can see the original master config for the project, it is located in `/src/main/resources/.../amodsim/config/`.
+You can see the original master config for the project, it is located in `/src/main/resources/cz/cvut/fel/aic/amodsim/config/`.
-Here is an example of data you may want to ajdust.
+Here is an example of data you may want to ajdust:

      ```
-     start_time: change to match your data (in milliseconds)
+	 # 6:00 in milliseconds
+     start_time:  21600000

      agentpolis:
      {
-     	#srid for New York
+     	# srid for New York
      	srid: 32618

-     	#shows or hides gui
-     	visio:
-     	{
-     		show_visio: false
-     	}

      	# length of simulation
      	simulation_duration: